weezycode/SnowTracks/README.md

       cd SnowTricks

-*Now update the project*
+*Now install the project*

       composer install

-*After the update, launch the datasets*
+*After the installation, launch the datasets*

-      symfony console d:f:l
+      symfony console doctrine:fixtures:load
 *Or if you don't have the Symfony CLIENT*

       php bin/console doctrine:fixtures:load